 The original type of Cavalier King Charles Spaniel with a longer nose fell from favor and was almost lost.
 That tale will be told in another post!

 As if there were not enough royal references in this dog breed's history, even the coat colors have royal beginnings.

 Coat colors come in:

 If you would love to have a small dog with a lovely coat that requires minimal grooming (more than a Pug, less than a Poodle), that will adore you and sit by your side touching you all day, the ETS may be for you.
 Note: Gio MUST be touching me at all times.
 If I shift a millimeter away from him as we Netflix, he will give me an exasperated look and move so he is touching me again.
 I can also he standing two feet from him and he may squeak to be picked up.
 He will not stop until picked up.
 His royal highness indeed!
 Truly a velcro dog.
 Yep, that's him above.
 He does no look like a very brave boy in that last image, does he?

 If you have a rowdy household with constant activity and are an active family, probably not the best dog for you.

 While they do love a bit of a trot around the yard and to pretend they are hunting dogs, they are perfect for small quarters or apartments.
-My best advice is to accept their gentle nature and love them for their sweet, kindness.
+My best advice is to accept your English Toy Spaniel's gentle temperament and love them for their sweet kindness.

 One time Steve and I heard the strangest noise, it sounded like a cat purring, but different.
 It took a few minutes until we realized Pagel (Steve's dog) was annoying Gio and he had enough of it and was growling!
 In six years we had never heard him growl.
 Pagel was undeterred and refused to listen to Gio's warning "fierce" growl, and he got the boot into the other room.